Tuesday, August 23, 2011

 * Venezuela, Luis Aparicio.

 * And, if you count Puerto Rico as a separate country, Roberto Clemente, Orlando Cepeda and now Roberto Alomar.
+(UPDATE: Ivan Rodriguez was elected in 2017.)

 So can we really deny the best Japanese players from our Hall of Fame?
 And can we really say, about certain players, that because the first part of their careers were in Japan, that they don't have the stats to make it?

 At this rate, the only player born in Japan in the 20th Century who will make it to Cooperstown is Ichiro Suzuki -- who may end up with 3,000 hits in the U.S. alone.
-(He currently has 2,385, although he's currently batting .269, making this the first of his 11 North American seasons in which he won't bat at least .310, let alone .275.)
+(He currently has 2,385, although he's currently batting .269, making this the 1st of his 11 North American seasons in which he won't bat at least .310, let alone .275.)
 What about Matsui?
 What about Hideo Nomo (123-109, 8.7 K/9 IP)?

 And let's not forget that Matsui reached the postseason with the Yankees every year from 2003 to 2009, except 2008, and in postseason play is a .312 hitter with 10 homers and 39 RBIs in 235 plate appearances.
 And he was the MVP of the 2009 World Series.
 On the other hand, he kind of disappeared in the 2005, '06 and '07 American League Division Series, and while he hit well in Games 4 and 7 of the '04 League Championship Series, his 1-for-10 with 1 RBI in Games 5 and 6 was one of the reasons the Yankees lost those last 4 games.